 A seasoned traveler, Deb has enjoyed travels to many countries with her husband, David.

-Christa Pennie has been a police officer for over 20 years, having previously served with the Victoria Police Service and, for the past several years, in a number of capacities with the Edmonton Police Service.
+Christa Pennie has been a police officer for over 20 years, having previously served with the Victoria Police Service and in a number of capacities with the Edmonton Police Service for the past several years.
 Christa is currently the Staff Sergeant in charge of the Serious Crimes Branch (which includes sexual assault).
 Previous to this appointment, Christa was the Staff Sergeant in charge of Operational Information Management Section and CIS Southeast.
 Christa was co-opted to the Board in May of 2017.

 Margot Ross-Graham (CHRP, CPCC) is the owner of Sandbar Coaching and Consulting.
 She is an experienced senior executive who, prior to founding her own business, held executive roles in private industries ranging from Financial Services to Consulting Engineering.

 Margot provides facilitation and consulting services in areas such as Strategic Planning, Leadership and Talent Development, Succession Planning, Change and Transition, and Organizational Design.
 Her commitment to excellence and customer service has resulted in repeat engagements with a variety of public and private sector clients, including the City of Edmonton, provincial agencies, and several small and midsize Alberta companies.